Multi-level Temporal-channel Speaker Retrieval for Zero-shot Voice Conversion: Experimental Setup

 \subsection{Comparison Models}

 To evaluate the performance of the proposed MTCR-VC on the zero-shot VC task, we compare it with three recent representative zero-shot VC models with different speaker modeling methods, including speaker embedding extracted from the SV, utterance-level speaker representation learning, and multi- level speaker representation learning.
-Notably, all VC models are trained on the same dataset and the same vocoder is utilized to reconstruct waveform from the Mel spectrogram for all the VC models.
+The differences of speaker modeling methods used by comparison models are listed in Table~\ref{tab:commodel}.
+Notably, all VC models are trained on the same dataset, and the same vocoder is used to reconstruct waveform from the mel spectrogram for all the VC models.
 Details of these comparison models are introduced as follows.

 \textbf{MediumVC}~\cite{mediumvc} adopts speaker representation extracted from a pre-trained SV model.
 It divides zero-shot VC (any-to-any) into any-to-one and one-to-any VC by a two-stage strategy.
 Subsequently, the any-to-one VC first converts the source speech to the speech of a specific non-target speaker, and then one-to-any VC converts the resulting speech to the target speech conditioned on the speaker representation of the target speaker's speech.
-We build both the two-stage VC models using a content encoder and a speech decoder, which have similar structures to that of MTCR-VC.
+We build both the two-stage VC models using a content encoder and a speech decoder, which have structures similar to those of MTCR-VC.
 However, the cross-attention in the fusion block is removed, and the speaker representation is added in each fusion block.

 \textbf{SRDVC}~\cite{SRDVC} models speaker timbre by learning a utterance-level speaker representation.
 This model utilizes MI and classification losses to decompose speech into linguistic content, speaking style, and utterance-level speaker timbre.
 We use the officially released open-source code\footnote{https://github.com/YoungSeng/SRD-VC} to implement SRDVC.